-The exercise price per whole common share purchasable upon the exercise of the pre-funded warrants is CHF 0.05 per common share.
-The exercise price of the pre-funded warrants is subject to appropriate adjustment in the event of certain common share dividends and distributions, share splits, stock combinations, reclassifications or similar events affecting our common shares, and also upon any cash dividends to our shareholders; provided that in no event will the exercise price per share be lower than the nominal value of a common share (which is CHF 0.02 as of the date of issuance) as of the time the relevant pre-funded warrant is exercised.
+The exercise price per whole common share purchasable upon the exercise of the pre-funded warrants is \$0.05 per common share.
+The exercise price is subject to appropriate adjustment in the event of certain common share dividends and distributions, share splits, stock combinations, reclassifications or similar events affecting our common shares, and also upon any cash dividends to our shareholders; provided that in no event will the exercise price per share be lower than the nominal value of a common share, which is CHF 0.02 as of the date of issuance.
 For Swiss corporate law purposes, the purchase price of a pre-funded warrant together with the exercise price of such pre-funded warrants shall be considered to be the full exercise price for such pre-funded warrant.